 Sports Personality of the Year: How the shortlist was chosen

-The waiting is over and the 12 contenders for the BBC Sports Personality of the Year award have been announced - Nicola Adams, Ben Ainslie, Jessica Ennis, Mo Farah, Katherine Grainger, Sir Chris Hoy, Rory McIlroy, Andy Murray, Ellie Simmonds, Sarah Storey, David Weir and Bradley Wiggins.
+The waiting is over and the 12 contenders for the BBC Sports Personality of the Year award - Nicola Adams, Ben Ainslie, Jessica Ennis, Mo Farah, Katherine Grainger, Sir Chris Hoy, Rory McIlroy, Andy Murray, Ellie Simmonds, Sarah Storey, David Weir and Bradley Wiggins.

 I hope you will agree that the shortlist comprises a fantastic array of sporting talent and rightly recognises those sportspeople that have delivered moments that brought the nation together during 2012.

 In my previous blog, I outlined how the BBC had evolved the shortlisting process through the introduction of an expert panel, which included representatives from the national press and the BBC, former nominees and the chair of UK Sport.